koltyakov/sppp-cicd-sample/README.md

 The sample shows the simplest git-flow pipeline:

-- run build & tests on commits to `dev`
+- commit to `dev` branch: run build & tests (CI pipeline)
-- do everything as with `dev` case plus run assets publishing to SharePoint environment(s)
+- commit to `master` branch: do CI pipeline case plus run assets publishing to SharePoint environment(s)

 The pipeline is job-based with a separation to CI and CD part.